urbit/docs/arvo/eyre/examples.md

 data: {"ok":"ok","id":2,"response":"subscribe"}
 ```

 Now we'll try trigger an event on our event stream.
-In fakezod's landscape, create a new chat channel named "test".
+In fakezod's Landscape, create a new chat channel named "test".
 You should see the `add-graph` `graph-update` come through on our channel in a [diff](@/docs/arvo/eyre/external-api-ref.md#diff) `response`:

 ```
 id: 2